RUN-KAIST/kaist.run/contests/en.md

 - Each participant must bring a personal laptop, laptop charger, and writing utensils.
 - The competition is in teams of up to 3 people.
 - Up to one computer per team can be used.
-- The competition will last for 5 hours and 13 problems will be presented.
+- The competition will last for 5 hours, with approximately 13 problems presented.
 - Each team can bring up to 25 sheets of team notes printed on one side with a font size of at least 5pt.
 The team notes may be inspected by the organizers before the start of the competition.
 - The available languages are C, C++, Java, Python3, and Kotlin.